django/asgiref/specs/www.rst

 * ``path`` (*Unicode string*) -- HTTP request target excluding any query string, with percent-encoded sequences and UTF-8 byte sequences decoded into characters.

+* ``raw_path`` (*byte string*) -- The original HTTP path component unmodified from the bytes that were received by the web server.
+This field is optional because some web server implementations may not be able to support it: they should signal their lack of support by omitting the key entirely.

 * ``query_string`` (*byte string*) -- URL portion after the ``?``.
 Optional;
   default is empty string.